The Birth of Mac Rebennack

 Nonetheless, Mac had one of his fingers shot off.
 The appendage was sewed back on, but remained dysfunctional for the rest of his life.
 This disability forced Doctor John to abandon the guitar and concentrate on playing the keyboards.

-In the early 70s, Dr. John hit his stride with two albums produced by Allan Toussaint and backed up musically by the Meters.
-For a look at the classic Dr. John's New Orleans sound, check out "Gumbo" and "In the Right Place".
+In the early '70s, Dr. John hit his stride with two albums produced by Allan Toussaint and backed up musically by the Meters.
+To hear Dr. John's classic New Orleans sound, check out Gumbo (1972) and In the Right Place (1973).

-Such a Night at The Last Waltz
+The Last Waltz

 Though the Doctor remains one of a handful of unique and talented New Orleans piano players, it is his stage theatrics that makes him stand out from the crowd.
 Professor Longhair, James Booker, Fats Domino and Huey Smith were all very talented and highly entertaining musicians.
 Yet none could quite match the showmanship that Dr. John delivered, especially when he donned his feathered headdress and got his Night Trippers back-up band going with the Creole Soul.
 At the time, the rock'n roll world had never seen any thing quite like it.